 SCOTT EDWARD SMITH

-Scott also sang and danced in the longest running Las Vegas musical stage show ever: Hallelujah, Hollywood! (full disclosure: Scott sang and danced only for a brief period of time, not the entire 30 year run).
-All of this is true, just checking to see if anyone is really reading.
+For reasons unknown to himself, Scott sang and danced in the longest running Las Vegas Showgirl stage show ever: Hallelujah, Hollywood!
+(NOTE: Scott sang and danced only for a brief period, not the entire 30-year run).

-Scott is Co-Author of the book, Reel People: Finding Ourselves in the Movies, a psychological examination of personality disorders throughout the history of films.
-He is currently at work on a non-fiction book that has nothing to do with the film business.
+Scott is co-author of the book, Reel People: Finding Ourselves in the Movies, a psychological examination of personality disorders throughout the history of film.

-Scott's first writing assignment was for the 1987 - 1991 television series, 21 Jumpstreet.
-Scott often stayed up late taking notes from this new upstart cast member, Johnny Depp.
+His first writing assignment (got paid) was for the 1987 - 1991 television series, 21 Jump Street.
+Scott often stayed up late taking notes from the upstart cast member, Johnny Depp.